aita/jsmpeg/README.md

 Although Mobile Inline Player is under MIT license, jsmpeg is largely based on "Java MPEG-1 Video Decoder and Player" which is under GPL.
 I'm not sure jsmpeg and this library are devrived works of "Java MPEG-1 Video Decoder and Player".
-But you should be careful if you want to use this library on commercial sites.
+But you should be careful when you use this library on commercial sites.

 # Limitations